zb81/react-ghp-starter/README.md

 # About this repo

-A GitHub Page template, based on React + Vite.
+A GitHub Page template, based on React + Vite + Shadcn + Tailwind.

 Before the start, you need to know: